 How should employee files be stored?

 Your employee files are confidential, and should be treated as you would any other private company property.
 Only you, as the employer or supervisor, and only others with a legitimate need should have access to this information.
 If you keep paper files, be sure they are secured in a location where only those with a legitimate need to view the information can access them.
 You can also keep “paperless” employee files by scanning and uploading paper documents to an electronic system.
-If you use a secure web-based system like Patriot HR, you can take advantage of the many benefits of going paperless, including saving physical storage space and having automatic back-ups of your files.
+If you use a secure web-based system like Patriot’s HR Software, you can take advantage of the many benefits of going paperless, including saving physical storage space and having automatic back-ups of your files.

 Are employees allowed access to their own files?